 top of page

-In Cyprus, Alexandros arranged music for twenty-eight-time gold and platinum album vocalist (IFPI Greece) Alkistis Protopsalti and the TrakArt Pops orchestra directed by Aris Antoniades, and most recently his work Festivities for saxophone orchestra was performed under the direction of Yiannis Miralis at Strovolos Municipal Theater.
-Alexandros’ work for film includes Kamno Pilo—directed by Skevi Laou—an official selection of the International Short Film Festival of Cyprus and the West Side Mountains Doc.
+Alexandros has arranged songs for twenty-eight-time gold and platinum album vocalist (IFPI Greece) Alkistis Protopsalti and the TrakArt Pops orchestra directed by Aris Antoniades.
+Beyond the concert hall, Alexandros has made a mark in the world of film with his score for Kamno Pilo, an official selection at the International Short Film Festival of Cyprus and the West Side Mountains Doc.
 Fest. in Athens, Greece.

 Press & Interviews: